cibarbia05/MoodSync-AI/README.md

 Open the Expo Go app on your iOS or Android device.

-Scan the QR code displayed in the Expo DevTools in your browser.
+Scan the QR code displayed in the terminal.

 Wait for the app to load on your device.